omeleteCake/GarlicRecipes/src/content/fr/what-is-garlicoin.md

 Une fourche de LTC, cette crypto-monnaie décentralisée sans technology nouvelle (sauf qu'il est résistant au technology ASIC!!) va vous aider à traverser les moments les plus sombres de votre vie.
 C'est la pièce de monnaie dont vous n'avez jamais pensé avoir eu besoin, et vous n'en avez probablement pas besoin.
 # What is it?
-Okay, for real, Garlicoin is a new cryptocurrency created by the Garlicoin Team.
+Garlicoin est une nouvelle crypto-monnaie crée par l'équipe Garlicoin.
-It is a fork (modified version) of litecoin and therefore works very similarly to it.
+C'est une version modifiée de Litecoin, alors il est très similaire à Litecoin.
-You can find the official source code for it on [Github](https://github.com/GarlicoinOrg/Garlicoin)
+Tu peut trouver la source original du code sur [Github](https://github.com/GarlicoinOrg/Garlicoin)

 # Wallet
-Wallets are where people keep their Garlicoin addresses in.
-They are usually composed of two keys (long strings of data), one private and one public.
+Un portefeuille sert à garder les adresse de Garlicoin.
+Ils sont souvent fait avec deux clés (chaînes de données), une clé publique et une clé privée.
 The public key is used to receive Garlicoin; give that address to anyone who wishes to send them Garlicoin.
 The private key is used for people to send Garlicoin; keep that address secret because it gives access to all your Garlicoins.
 Usually, the private key will be hidden and is stored in a secret place (which only the owner should have access).
 <br>

 As long as the owner knows his private key and other identifying information, they can use their wallet anywhere (on any computer).